mtorres6739/city-explorer/README.md

 ## Change Log

+09-29-2022 6:00pm - Application has component and module structure.
 09-27-2022 10:15pm - Application server is now deployed to Heroku.
 09-27-2022 10:00pm - Application now has a fully-functional express server, with a GET route for the location resource.
 09-26-2022 9:00pm  - Application now has a fully-functional node server, with a GET route for the location resource.